-In reviewing our compensation philosophy and practices and in approving compensation for 2021, the compensation committee was aware of the results of our June 2020 "say-on-pay" vote in which approximately 95.5% of the shares that voted on such proposal voted to approve our executive compensation determinations and practices.
-The compensation committee viewed such results as supportive of our compensation philosophy, practices and determinations.
+In reviewing our compensation practices and determinations and in approving base salaries and perquisites for 2023, the compensation committee was aware of the results of our June 2020 "say-on-pay" vote in which approximately 96% of the shares that voted on such proposal voted to approve our executive compensation determinations and practices.
+In approving the bonuses and equity awards for 2023 performance, the compensation committee was aware of the results of our June 2023 "say-on-pay" vote in which approximately 98% of the shares that voted on such proposal voted to approve our executive compensation determinations and practices.
+The compensation committee viewed such results as supportive of our compensation practices and determinations.